Yellow rasbora

 The yellow rasbora (Rasbora lateristriata) is a species of ray-finned fish in the genus Rasbora from Southeast Asia.
 It is a primarily freshwater fish originally from Java island in Indonesia.
 It is known as the Wader pari fish in the Indonesian language.
-In addition, it was a protein source for the local community during the old days.
+In addition, it was a protein source for the local community.

 The taxonomy, phylogeny, and distributional boundary have not been fully studied yet.

 Distribution

 The species can be found in Indonesia, Thailand, Malaysia, Vietnam, Philippines, Singapore and the United States.
 The distribution is pretty reliable according to their Genus distribution in which they are native to freshwater habitats in South, Southeast Asia, and southeast China.

 However, a journal had stated that R. lateristriata had a west-to-east direction of divergence and migration from Miocene to Plio-Pleistocene.
 R. lateristriata is often considered to be widely distributed from Sumatra, Java, Bali, across Wallace's Line, to Lombok and Sumbawa Islands of Indonesia (e.g., Froese and Pauly, 2015).